Social Action Opportunities

 Contact: Cecile Mercado

-Unitarian Universalist Service Committee
+UU Service Committee (UUSC)

-UUSC is a cutting-edge human rights organization with four program priorities:
+The UU Service Committee (UUSC) is a cutting-edge human rights organization with four program priorities:

-• economic justice, including issues of globalization and living wages;
+• Economic justice, including issues of globalization and living wages